Dianne Feinstein: Decline in health

 Feinstein had an artificial cardiac pacemaker inserted at George Washington University Hospital in January 2017.

 In 2020, investigative journalist Jane Mayer reported that it had been evident to some colleagues and staffers for several years that Feinstein was experiencing cognitive decline.
 Mayer reported that among various short-term memory issues, Feinstein could not remember Chuck Schumer's repeated attempts to convince her to relinquish her leadership of the Senate Judiciary Committee.
 Stories of Feinstein's cognitive issues continued to circulate in the press for the last few years of her life: in 2022, The New York Times reported that she struggled to remember her colleagues' names, meetings she had attended, and phone calls she had received.
-When asked about her, some colleagues and staffers argued that Feinstein was following in the footsteps of Strom Thurmond, who remained in office with mental infirmity until age 100.
-The New York Times said that Feinstein, "by all accounts, was clearly in the later stages of dementia" in her last years.
+Some colleagues and staffers argued that Feinstein was following in the footsteps of Strom Thurmond, who remained in office with mental infirmity until age 100.
+The New York Times later said that Feinstein, "by all accounts, was clearly in the later stages of dementia" in her last years.